 institute, voted on any

-resolutions, votes of no confidence, or other such expressions of
+resolutions, votes of no confidence, or other such unnecessary

 discontent or concern.
 The